deployphp/deployer/docs/how-to-deploy-laravel.md

     ->set('deploy_path', '/var/www/html');
 ```

-Make sure what `~/.ssh/config` contains `domain.org` and you can connect to host thought ssh.
+Make sure what `~/.ssh/config` contains `domain.org`, and that you can connect to host through ssh.

-Another important parameter it is `deploy_path`, where you project will be located on remote host.
+Another important parameter is your project's `deploy_path`; where your project will be located on remote host.

 Let's do our first deploy: